MicrosoftDocs/fabric-docs/docs/data-engineering/create-lakehouse.md

 To delete a lakehouse, navigate to **OneLake data hub** and find your lakehouse. select the **...** next to the lakehouse name and select **Delete**.
 The lakehouse and its associated SQL analytics endpoint and semantic model are deleted.

 > [!NOTE]
-> A lakehouse can't be deleted if it's referenced elsewhere, for example, in a pipeline or within a real time analytics workflow.<br>
+- A lakehouse can't be deleted if it's referenced elsewhere, for example, in a pipeline or within a real time analytics workflow.
-> There is no way to restore after a lakehouse is deleted.
+- There is no way to restore after a lakehouse is deleted.

 ## Related content